 December 18th, 2012

-TWO MASSIVE ROAD PROJECTS OPENOptimize Mobility, Preserve Infrastructure, Strengthen the Economy, Zero Fatalities, by Catherine Higgins.
+TWO MASSIVE ROAD PROJECTS OPENOptimize Mobility, Preserve Infrastructure, Zero Crashes, Injuries and Fatalities, by Catherine Higgins.

 UDOT marked two significant milestones as it celebrated the completion of the largest road construction projects in Utah history on Saturday, December 15 with the opening of the Utah County I-15 Corridor Expansion (I-15 CORE) and 15 miles of the Mountain View Corridor (MVC) in Salt Lake County.